daiser/pyflow/README.md

 Anyway, let's `.collect()` them into comfortable `list` and save each one to The Safe Database along the way: `peep(lambda i: print(f"insert into table(n) values({i});"))`.

-Out Flow is ready to accept values.
+Out Flow set up and ready to accept values.
 Let's `flow.send(sys.stdin)` some into it.

+This is it.
 We and our beloved `integers` lived happily ever after.
 The end.

 ## What else can it do?